JetBrains/marketplace-docs/topics/api-reference/embeddable-content.md

 [//]: # (title: Embeddable Content)

-You can embed Marketplace content onto your website.
+You can embed JetBrains Marketplace content onto your website.
 Currently, the following embeddable content is available:
  - Plugin Card,
  - Install to IDE button.